This site is privately owned and is not affiliated with any government agency. Learn more here

 Learn more about the documentation needed during the LIHEAP application process here.

-You can call Nevada Division of Welfare and Supportive Services at 1-800-992-0900 to check the status of your application.
+You can call the Nevada Division of Welfare and Supportive Services at (800) 992-0900 to check the status of your application.

-The Nevada Division of Welfare and Social Services will notify you after processing your application if you are approved to receive benefits.
+The Nevada Division of Welfare and Social Services will notify you within 60 to 90 days of receiving your application if you are approved to receive benefits.
 All LIHEAP payments are made to the heating or energy provider directly.
 Benefit payments will not be sent to you.

 If your household is eligible for benefits, your household will receive an annual notice reminding you to reapply for energy assistance benefits.